TylerBarnes/TransitionLinkDocs/gatsby.md

 ## The story

 I've always wanted to create one of those beautiful awwwards sites we all know.
 Because it quickly becomes complex to manage what a transition should look like to and from specific sets of pages, I've often settled on using a simple fade transition between all pages.
-That it's complicated and time consuming to set up page transitions has always been a major disappointment and left me feeling limited.
+That it's complicated and time consuming to set up page transitions has always been a major disappointment for me.

 I wanted an easy way to specify when and where a page transition should happen, and only when coming from or going to other specific pages, and I wanted it to be easy to manage that.
 I wanted the freedom to build anything I could dream up without spending a few hundred hours in the process!